dcxSt/computational_methods_phys512/pset05/README.md

   pars=newton_iter(get_spectrum,pars,spec,m0)
 ```

-Unfortunately, due to roundoff errors most likely, our value wonders around the optimum a bit.
+Unfortunately, our value wonders around the optimum a bit.
+This is probably because the function we are optimizing is not well behaved (smooth, parabolic) near the minimum.

 *Bonus: The CMB is some of the best evidence we have for dark matter.
 What are the best-fit parameters with the dark-matter density set to zero?
 How does chi-squared compare tot he standard value?
 Note - getting this to converge can be tricky, so you might want to slowly step down the dark matter density to avoid crashes.
 If you get this to work, print the parameters/errors in `plank_fit_params_nodm.txt`*